cdapio/cdap/docs/developer-guide/source/java_client.rst

 ::

-  // Interact with the Reactor instance located at example.com, port 10000 ReactorClientConfig clientConfig = new ReactorClientConfig("example.com", 10000);
+  // Interact with the DAP instance located at example.com, port 10000 ClientConfig clientConfig = new ClientConfig("example.com", 10000);

-  // Construct the client used to interact with Reactor DatasetClient datasetClient = new DatasetClient(clientConfig);
+  // Construct the client used to interact with CDAP DatasetClient datasetClient = new DatasetClient(clientConfig);

-  // Fetch list of Datasets [common] List<DatasetSpecification> datasets = datasetClient.list();
+  // Fetch the list of Datasets List<DatasetSpecification> datasets = datasetClient.list();

   // Create a Dataset